-As of December 31, 2013, we had six outstanding letters of credit totaling \$0.7 million, which expire in 2014 through 2018.
-In addition, we have three outstanding performance bonds totaling \$3.6 million relating to construction contracts scheduled to be completed in 2014.
+As of December 31, 2014, we had six outstanding letters of credit totaling \$0.9 million, which expire in 2015 through 2018.
+In addition, we have one outstanding performance bond for \$0.6 million for a construction contract scheduled to be completed in 2015.
 We do not have any off-balance sheet financing except for operating leases and letters of credit entered into in the normal course of business.